rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 # Key Storage through Enterprise Runner
 The [Enterprise Runner](/administration/runner/runner-intro) can be used to retrieve keys from secrets providers that are _not_ directly accessible from the Process Automation cluster or from Runbook Automation due to network or security boundaries.
-For example, if Runbook Automation does not have a direct network path to a self-hosted Hashicorp Vault instance, then a Runner can be placed in the same network as Vault and retrieve secrets from Vault to be used by operations on the Runner.
+For example, if Runbook Automation does not have a direct network path to a self-hosted Hashicorp Vault instance, a Runner can be placed in the same network as Vault and retrieve secrets from Vault to be used by operations on the Runner.

 ![Key Storage Through Runner](@assets/img/key-storage-runner-browse.png)<br>

 ## Use Cases
-1. **Remote Node Commands & Scrips** (Node Executors & File Copiers): When SSH or WinRM credentials are stored in a secrets provider, then the Runner can retrieve keys from the provider to authenticate with remote nodes in order to execute commands or scripts.<br><br>
-2. **Internal Tools & Infrastructure** (Job step plugins): When executing Jobs that include steps that integrate with internal tools APIs - such as Jira, Jenkins, homegrown tooling, etc. - or infrastructure such as databases, then the Runner can use secrets to authenticate with these endpoints using best-practice security standards.<br><br>
+1. **Internal Tools & Infrastructure** (Job step plugins):
+When executing Jobs that include steps that integrate with internal tools APIs - such as Jira, Jenkins, homegrown tooling, etc. - or infrastructure such as databases, then the Runner can use secrets to authenticate with these endpoints using best-practice security standards.<br><br>
+1. **Remote Node Commands & Scripts** (Node Executors & File Copiers):
+When SSH or WinRM credentials are stored in a secrets provider, the Runner can retrieve keys from the provider to authenticate with remote nodes in order to execute commands or scripts.<br><br>
-3. **Inventory Discovery** (Node Sources): The Runner can be used to discover inventory in secure or remote environments.
-By retrieving keys from a secrets-provider, the Runner can authenticate with an API endpoint, such as the VMware vSphere API, in order to retrieve the inventory.
+1. **Inventory Discovery** (Node Sources):
+The Runner can be used to discover inventory in secure or remote environments.
+By retrieving keys from a secrets-provider, the Runner can authenticate with an API endpoint, such as the VMware vSphere API, in order to retrieve node inventory.

 :::warning Current Limitations
 * As of version **`4.16.0`**, secrets from the Runner can only be used for Job step plugins - such as HTTP, SQL, Kubernetes, and so on.<br>